Dietary Tips for Prurigo Nodularis

 Understanding Prurigo Nodularis and Diet

-Prurigo Nodularis (PN) is a chronic skin condition with intensely itchy nodules.
-While the exact cause remains unclear, diet is crucial in managing symptoms.
+Prurigo Nodularis (PN) is a chronic skin problem that leads to intensely itchy nodules.
+While the exact cause remains unclear, diet is believed to be one of the main culprits behind this problem.
+Therefore, it requires crucial dietary modifications to prevent the condition from aggravating and also assist in its treatment.
 Certain foods can trigger flare-ups, making identifying and avoiding potential culprits essential.
-This guide will help you navigate the complex relationship between Prurigo Nodularis and your diet, offering practical tips to manage your condition through dietary choices.
+This guide helps you navigate the complex relationship between the disease and your diet, offering practical Dietary Tips for Prurigo Nodularis management.

 Common Trigger Foods to Avoid